WIDGWU/frontend-development/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+The link to see the project live will be provided soon.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
 I would recommend to look deeper into the branch of `app/page.tsx` and change the specific component that you want to change.
 If you want to create a new page, create one inside app folder.
 Like `app/admin/page.tsx`.
 But if you want to create a new component, create one side `app/local-components`.
 The reason I am using `local-components` instead of just `components` in a standard Nextjs project is because I am using `Shadcn` as well.
 By default, all the components you download from Shadcn will be imported in `@/components` folder.